 Can a broken tooth with swelling heal on its own?

 Teeth do not have the ability to regenerate or repair themselves in the way that some other body tissues can.
 A broken tooth will not heal naturally, and if swelling is present, it may suggest an underlying issue such as infection that is unlikely to resolve without professional intervention.
-Seeking a dental assessment is recommended.
+Whilst symptoms may occasionally fluctuate — with pain or swelling temporarily decreasing — this does not necessarily mean the problem has gone away.
+Seeking a dental assessment is recommended to determine the cause of the swelling and to discuss appropriate treatment options based on your individual clinical presentation.

 How long can I wait before seeing a dentist for a broken tooth with swelling?

 Ideally, you should seek dental advice as soon as reasonably possible when a broken tooth is accompanied by swelling.
+Whilst the exact urgency depends on the severity of symptoms, delaying assessment may allow an infection to progress or the tooth damage to worsen.
 If you are experiencing rapidly increasing swelling, difficulty breathing or swallowing, high temperature, or spreading redness, these may be signs that more urgent medical or dental attention is needed.
+In less acute situations, booking an appointment within a day or two is generally advisable to allow proper evaluation and management.

 What will the dentist do for a broken tooth with swelling?

 The approach a dentist takes will depend entirely on the findings of a clinical examination, which may include dental X-rays.
-If infection is present, the initial focus may be on managing the infection.
-Once any acute infection is controlled, the dentist will assess the extent of the fracture and discuss suitable treatment options, which might include dental bonding, a crown, root canal treatment, or extraction.
+If infection is present, the initial focus may be on managing the infection — potentially with antibiotics or abscess drainage.
+Once any acute infection is controlled, the dentist will assess the extent of the fracture and discuss suitable treatment options.
+These might include dental bonding, a crown, root canal treatment, or extraction, depending on the specific circumstances.
+Every treatment plan is tailored to the individual patient following thorough assessment.

 Can I take painkillers for a broken tooth with swelling?